-Founder of DPI and Professor of Law, Santa Clara University School of Law
+Founder of DPI and Professor of Law, The University of California, Berkeley

 Professor Colleen Chien (she/her) is the founder and director of the DPI and co-organizer, with Professor Margo Bagley of the bi-annual Innovator Diversity Pilots conference.
 As a child of immigrant parents whose stable jobs in innovation and IT supported her upbringing, she believes that every person deserves an equal opportunity to participate in innovation and access its benefits.
 Professor Chien has served in both the Obama and Biden administrations as a senior advisor in intellectual property and innovation and she is the founder of the Paper Prisons initiative, which aims to support the dignity and economic mobility of the 1 in 3 adult Americans that lives with a criminal record.

 Rigorous Policy Pilots (Iowa L. Rev. 2019)

 Redefining Progress and the Case for Diversity in Innovation and Inventing (UCLA L. Rev. 2024)The University of California, Berkeley

 DPI Principal and Asa Griggs Candler Professor of Law, Emory University School of Law